-A trailer hitch whose wiring is integrated with the vehicle's electrical system will be taken into account when measuring the available space behind the vehicle.
+A trailer hitch whose wiring is integrated with the vehicle's electrical system will be included in the measurement of the available space behind the vehicle.

 - PAC is designed to be a supplementary aid when parking the vehicle.
-It is not, however, intended to replace the driver's attention and judgment. - The camera has blind spots where it cannot detect objects or people around or near the vehicle. - Pay particular attention to people or animals that are close to the vehicle. - Objects seen on the screen may be closer than they appear to be.
+It is not, however, intended to replace the driver's attention and judgment. - The camera has blind spots where it cannot detect objects or people behind the vehicle. - Pay particular attention to people or animals that are close to the vehicle. - Objects seen on the screen may be closer than they appear to be.

 - Rear Park Assist Camera (PAC) operation (p.
-225) - Rear Park Assist Camera (PAC) limitations (p.
-228)
+221) - Rear Park Assist Camera (PAC) limitations (p.
+224)